 OIP uses the term "courtesy locations" to refer to unofficial locations available to the public and linked by interactive technology, but not noticed as official meeting sites under section 92-3.5, HRS.
 The Sunshine Law does not set forth standards for participation in a meeting by members of the general public; its restrictions on audio- or videoconferences apply only to board members.
 For people who are not board members, the Sunshine Law does not restrict their participation in a meeting from any location.
-Instead, boards can determine whether or not to allow testifiers, presenters, and other members of the public to watch, testify, or otherwise participate in a meeting by:
+However, boards can determine whether or not to allow testifiers, presenters, and other members of the public to watch, testify, or otherwise participate in a meeting by:

-- Calling in from home - Audio- or videoconferencing from a location not listed on the notice - Audio- or videoconferencing from a location listed on the notice only as a "courtesy" location that is not guaranteed to remain open for the whole meeting.
+- Calling in from home; - Audio- or videoconferencing from a location not listed on the notice; or - Audio- or videoconferencing from a location listed on the notice only as a "courtesy" location that is not guaranteed to remain open for the whole meeting.

 Boards are not required to provide courtesy locations or accommodate requests from testifiers to testify remotely by telephone or other means.
-(Boards are, however, required to modify policies and procedures to accommodate individuals in the public with disabilities under the Americans with Disabilities Act (ADA), and should consult with their own attorneys regarding compliance with the ADA.)
+Boards may be required, however, to reasonably accommodate individuals with disabilities under the Americans with Disabilities Act (ADA), and should consult with their own attorneys or the Disability and Communication Access Board at (808)586-8121 (Voice or TTY) or email dcab@doh.hawaii.gov regarding compliance with the ADA.
+OIP does not have authority to provide legal advice on the ADA.

 If the notice lists one or more courtesy locations for the convenience of members of the public who cannot make it to the public meeting location(s), the notice must make clear the distinction between the noticed public meeting location(s) and the listed courtesy location.